LitE-SQL: A Lightweight and Efficient Text-to-SQL Framework with Vector-based Schema Linking and Execution-Guided Self-Correction: Abstract

 \section{Abstract}

 The Text-to-SQL task translates natural language questions into SQL queries, enabling intuitive database interaction for non-experts.
-While recent methods leveraging Large Language Models (LLMs) achieve strong performance, their reliance on proprietary models raise concerns about deployment feasibility and data privacy.
-In this work, we introduce LitE-SQL, a Lightweight and Efficient framework with two components: (i) a Schema Retriever that performs efficient schema linking using a vector database of pre-computed schema embeddings, and (ii) a SQL Generator fine-tuned in two stages—supervised fine-tuning followed by execution-guided reinforcement—enabling self-correction without costly multi-candidate generation.
+While recent methods leveraging Large Language Models (LLMs) achieve strong performance, their reliance on proprietary models raises concerns about deployment feasibility and data privacy.
+In this work, we introduce LitE-SQL, a Lightweight and Efficient framework with two components: (i) a Schema Retriever that performs efficient schema linking using a vector database of pre-computed schema embeddings, optimized with a hard-negative supervised contrastive objective to distinguish semantically similar but functionally irrelevant columns, and (ii) a SQL Generator fine-tuned in two stages—supervised fine-tuning followed by execution-guided reinforcement—enabling execution-guided self-correction without multi-candidate sampling, which is commonly required by prior LLM-based approaches.
 On BIRD, LitE-SQL achieves 72.10\% execution accuracy, and on Spider 1.0 it reaches 88.45\%, demonstrating comparable or superior performance to LLM-based methods despite using 2× to 30× fewer parameters.
 Our findings demonstrate that high-quality Text-to-SQL generation is feasible with lightweight models, offering a practical solution for privacy-sensitive and resource-constrained settings.
+Code is available at \href{https://github.com/shengminp/LitE-SQL}{https://github.com/shengminp/LitE-SQL}.